SuperDARN/pydarn/docs/user/install.md

 ## Virtual Environments
 It is recommended to install pyDARN in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main systems python libraries.

-Please pick on of the following virtual environments.
+The following virtual environments have been tested by pyDARN developers:"

 ### pip Virtual Environment
 Instructions can be found here [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)